nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/regulatory.md

 * Integration testing: an analysis of the test in the production environment with real data
 * Scope of this - what would this usually encompass?
+* How is potential risk derived from aspects listed above and what mitigation measures are implemented?